lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/removeEntry.md

 ================

-protected [TemporaryVirtualFileSystem::removeEntry](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/removeEntry.md)(string $contextId, string $url) : void
+protected [TemporaryVirtualFileSystem::removeEntry](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/removeEntry.md)(string $contextId, string $id) : void

-Removes the entry from the operations.byml file of the given context that matches the given url.
+Removes the entry from the operations.byml file of the given context that matches the given id.
 If the entry didn't exist, the method will be silent.